Sambir

 Day 7: Samagaun to Samdo

 As we walk through the Kermo Kharka forests, the path becomes steeper and more rugged.
-We will cross several wooden bridges, and the climb can be tough, but the beautiful scenery makes it worthwhile.
+We will cross several wooden bridges, and the climb can be tough.
+However, the scenery is beautiful and that makes it worthwhile.
 Our lunch stop will be at a scenic point along the trail, where we can rest before continuing the steep ascent toward Samdo.

-After lunch, we will continue the climb, and as we approach the village, we will spot a large white Kani marking our destination.
-The final part of the day’s trek will be a bit strenuous as we reach Samdo.
+After lunch, we will continue the climb.
+As we approach the village, we will spot a large white Kani marking our destination.
+The final part of the day’s trek will be a bit strenuous as we reach Samdo, a remote high-altitude settlement close to the Tibetan border.
+Here, we can meet and talk with local people who still rely on yak herding and seasonal trade.

 Itinerary Details